A Seeker Review

 I love the what Ms. Chance paces her stories.
 While reading I never felt it dragged on.
 I didn’t find myself wanting the events to hurry up, or slow down.
 A nice balanced book.

 I really enjoyed the final showdown.
-Epic battle of wondrous proportions.
+An epic battle of wondrous proportions.

 WARNING SPOILERS Not every villain deserves a second chance or redemption arc, I get why it ended that way, but sometimes it’s okay for villains to just be villains.